Kritikas18/CODE-FOR-BHARAT-2025/README.md

 Future scope includes Google Maps integration, email/SMS alerts, and backend database for storing requests and user data.

 This project was built during a hackathon as a real-world solution to make blood donation smarter and faster.
 Designed and developed by Kritika Singh with a mission to use tech for saving lives.
+FOR VIEWING IT IN A PHONE SWITCH TO DESKTOP VIEW FOR A BETTER EXPERIENCE.